odakahirokazu/ANLNext/README.md

 - ComptonSoft (simulation and data analysis suite for X-ray/gamma-ray detectors)
 - MONACO (astrophysical Monte-Carlo radiative transfer simulations)
-- HXISGDDataReceiver (online data aquisition system of HXI/SGD onboard the ASTRO-H satellite, used at a ground facility)
+- HXISGDDataReceiver (online data acquisition system of HXI/SGD onboard the ASTRO-H satellite, used at a ground facility)

-### Licence
+### License

 ANL Next is distributed under the GNU General Public License version 3.